A beautiful but windy mini trip to the Natural Park Cabo de Gata-Nijar

 The next morning after breakfast we decided to see where the 2 famous beaches were.
-Going over the mountain we came to a dirt road on the other side of town.
-We did not stop at Playa de Los Genoveses but did take photos.
-The scene of the train attack in the film Lawrence of Arabia, with Peter O Toole 1962 was filmed at this beach.
+Going over the mountain, we came to a dirt road on the other side of town.
+We did not stop at Playa de Los Genoveses but took photos.
+The scene of the train attack in the film Lawrence of Arabia, with Peter O Toole 1962, was filmed at this beach.

 The following beach is called Playa de Monsul and is very special.
 The sand is quite dark and this beach can boast of a live dune.

 Depending on which direction the wind blows, its sand will cover one of its basalt walls.
-Many times this beach was used for films.
+Many times they used this beach for films.
 Part of a well-known film was also made on this beach, Indiana Jones and the Last Crusade.

-We arrived at Playa de Monsul where we parked the car and walked down to this pretty beach.
-I found some nice shells, made photos of unusual looking rocks and seaweeds.
+We arrived at Playa de Monsul, where we parked the car and walked down to this pretty beach.
+I found some delicate shells, made photos of unusual-looking rocks and seaweeds.
 After 1 hour at the beach, we walked back to the car and continued our trip home.